-Acupuncture may be PubMed.gov “Acupuncture treatment improves nerve conduction in peripheral neuropathy” View Source to treat the symptoms of peripheral neuropathy.
+Acupuncture may be an option PubMed.gov “Acupuncture treatment improves nerve conduction in peripheral neuropathy” View Source to treat the symptoms of peripheral neuropathy.

 In Traditional Chinese medicine, neuropathy is the result of a disruption or imbalance in a person’s qi (or vital energy within and around us, pronounced “chee”).
 Acupuncture may help reset your qi: “[When] acupuncture needles are inserted during treatment, they stimulate pressure (or energy) points which trigger [the] release of endorphins, a natural pain relief chemical.
 While this effect will not cure neuropathy, it can provide tremendous and often long-lasting relief to people suffering from it,” Bacharach says.

-There are some studies on the effectiveness of acupuncture for neuropathy treatment—many of which show positive results—but not enough that PubMed.gov “Acupuncture for the Treatment of Peripheral Neuropathy: A Systematic Review and Meta-Analysis” View Source .
+There are some studies on the effectiveness of acupuncture for neuropathy treatment—many of which show positive results—but not enough that include control groups PubMed.gov “Acupuncture for the Treatment of Peripheral Neuropathy: A Systematic Review and Meta-Analysis” View Source .

 The amount of relief a patient will feel depends on a variety of factors.
 These include: